foobarnes/location-map-widget/docs/google-sheets-template.md

 - Images: `image` also works (singular)
 - Last Updated: `lastupdated` also works (no underscore)

+**Image Display**:
+- Images appear in **map tooltips** and **table view expanded details**
+- Multiple images display in a **horizontal scrollable gallery**
+- Thumbnails are sized at 120×90px for optimal performance
+- Click any image to view full size in a new tab
+- Failed images are automatically skipped
+- Supports standard formats: JPEG, PNG, WebP, GIF

 ### Custom Fields

 You can add ANY additional columns to your sheet!
-The widget will capture them as custom fields and make them available in the location data.
+The widget will automatically capture them as custom fields and display them in the UI.
 For example:

 - `rental_price`
 - `bike_types_available`